This Backyard Cabin Creates a Sense of Escape in Central London

-A surreal, single room retreat inside city limits
+A surreal, single room retreat offers a feeling of retreating to nature without leaving city limits

 All in all, this may just be the best damn backyard wood shed we've ever seen.
-For more creative projects of this nature keep an eye on the young design shop Surman Weston.
+Then again, with the recent rise of mobile micro cabins, it might have some competition soon...